 In Ghana, it is estimated that close to one million school-aged children are currently not in the classroom.
 Plan International and our local partners are working hard to change that.

-We have enrolled tens of thousands of children - that's tens of thousands of girls and boys who will learn how to read, write, play and better understand the world around them.
+Thanks to child sponsorship in Ghana, we have enrolled tens of thousands of children - that's tens of thousands of girls and boys who will learn how to read, write, play and better understand the world around them.

 When classes end, the lessons don't.
 After-school business training in beekeeping and soap making has taught young people how saving money can help them to create a better future for themselves.
 Extra income helps families afford to rear animals, buy cloth, cooking utensils, rice, maize and even purchase zinc and cement to build a new house.